 Coffee Storage Locations

-While convenience is key (who wants to go hunting for their coffee at 6 a.m.?), you'll also want to be sure to store your coffee in a location that will keep it fresh and flavorful.
+While convenience is key (who wants to go hunting for coffee at 6 a.m.?), you want to store your coffee so it stays fresh and flavorful.
 With that in mind:

-- Avoid warm spots, like above/next to the oven or in cabinets that get hot from exposure to sunlight or cooking equipment.
+- Avoid warm spots, such as above/next to the oven or in cabinets that get hot from exposure to sunlight or cooking equipment.

 Coffee Container Types